 Sarah Rodway-Swanson led the programme until 2020, and her role was made possible by grants from a number of organisations including PEARS, the National Lottery Community Fund and the Maudsley Charity.
 It was part of the national #IWill campaign for youth volunteering, launched by three political parties and HRH The Prince of Wales in 2013.

 Sarah Rodway-Swanson, Young Persons Volunteer Coordinator, South London and Maudsley NHS Foundation Trust (SLaM)

-Sarah is responsible for encouraging more young people to be socially active and engaged in mental health provision.
-She is the only one out of 25 other Volunteer Coordinators in the #IWill campaign to be based in an NHS mental health service.
+Sarah was responsible for encouraging more young people to be socially active and engaged in mental health provision.
+She was the only one out of 25 other Volunteer Coordinators in the #IWill campaign to be based in an NHS mental health service.